fachwerk-dev/create-fachwerk/slides/slides.md

 ## Reactive Fachwerk variables

-To use reactive variables you can use Fachwerk's builtin `f` object that can contain any number of variables.
+To use reactive variables use Fachwerk's builtin `f` object that can contain any number of variables.

 Lets set a variable `f.x` and control it with a slider: